awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 ## What are CloudTrail events?<a name="cloudtrail-concepts-events"></a>

 An event in CloudTrail is the record of an activity in an AWS account\.
-This activity can be an action taken by a user, role, or service that is monitorable by CloudTrail\.
+This activity can be an action taken by an IAM identity, or service that is monitorable by CloudTrail\.
 CloudTrail events provide a history of both API and non\-API account activity made through the AWS Management Console, AWS SDKs, command line tools, and other AWS services\.
 There are three types of events that can be logged in CloudTrail: management events, data events, and CloudTrail Insights events\.
 By default, trails log management events, but not data or Insights events\.

 All event types use a CloudTrail JSON log format\.